AutomationML/AMLEngine2.1/Documentation/Aml.Engine.CAEX/ExternalInterfaceType/Remove.md

 ExternalInterfaceType.Remove Method
 ===================================
-AutomationML 2.1 APIRemoves this ExternalInterface.
+Removes this ExternalInterface.
 After that it is no longer assigned to a document and has no owner anymore.
 If this ExternalInterfaces has InternalLink relations, the InternalLink relations are removed too.

   **Namespace:**  [Aml.Engine.CAEX][1]
   **Assembly:**  AML.Engine (in AML.Engine.dll)